japajoe/gravyengine3/readme.md

 ```

 # Questions and issues
-Feel free to open an issue or join the (Discord channel)[https://discord.gg/2kaAWXAb6t].
+Feel free to open an issue or join the (https://discord.gg/2kaAWXAb6t)[Discord channel].

 # Demo application
 ```cpp